Resilient

 Chefs and Head Cooks are more resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Chefs and head cooks earn their "Resilient" label because the heart of the job — creativity, taste, hospitality, and leading a team through a chaotic dinner rush — are deeply human skills that AI simply can't replicate.
-While smart equipment like robotic fryers and automated beverage dispensers are making their way into kitchens, these tools are designed to *help* short-staffed crews, not replace the chef calling the shots.
+Chefs and head cooks earn the "Resilient" label because the heart of their work, including creativity, taste, hospitality, and leading a team through a chaotic dinner rush, is deeply human and very hard for AI to replicate.
+While AI tools are making their way into professional kitchens, they are mostly handling back-office tasks like scheduling, inventory, and marketing rather than the actual cooking and plating that define the chef's craft.

 Read full analysis